 If the crisis is life threatening or if the student's behavior is extreme:

-- Call 44-911 and convey to the dispatcher that this is a life-threatening situation and that appropriate assistance is needed.
+- Call 44-911 from a campus phone and convey to the dispatcher that this is a life-threatening situation and that appropriate assistance is needed.

 - If others are present, escort the student to a private area or hallway or ask others to step away.